Getting Started with ZK Chains

 Understanding the chain configs

-Running the init command will also modify your chain configuration files in the ecosystem folder.
+Running the zkstack ecosystem init subcommand will also modify your chain configuration files in the ecosystem folder.

 The main configuration file for zk_chain_1 can be found in <my_elastic_chain>/chains/zk_chain_1/ZkStack.yaml.
 It contains the most basic configurations for the chain.